e271828e/Flight.jl/docs/notes/design/framework_spec.md

-Consumer 1 is also where the *discrete* side's exemption stops being a limitation and becomes the exact answer: a frozen discrete cell is a constant with zero partials, which is what "linearize the continuous dynamics with `z` held" means (`frozen_discrete_walkthrough.md` works the chain through in detail).
+Consumer 1 is also where the *discrete* side's exemption stops being a limitation and becomes the exact answer: a frozen discrete cell is a constant with zero partials, which is what "linearize the continuous dynamics with the discrete state held" means (`frozen_discrete_walkthrough.md` works the chain through in detail).

 The declaration layer keeps this scoping legible without putting it in the